Walks leaflets are available to download below with a small donation.

 Walk 3.
 Chelwood Vachery

 This walk descends into the valley of the Millbrook stream to the Chelwood Vachery Garden and Braeberry ponds.
 In the spring and summer there are species of rhododendron, under a canopy of mature trees such as ornamental red oaks, maples and juneberry.
 There is a 'gorge' made from limestone brought from Cheddar Gorge.
 The walk also takes in views over open heathland towards the South Downs.
 This walk is 4.25 km with some steep slippery slopes.
-Due to copyright issues this map is only available from the Forest Centre.

 Walk 4.
 Tabell Ghyll